solana-labs/solana/book/src/fork-selection.md

 ### Economic Finality

+Finality of *fork A* is defined as the cost in terms of lockout time to the validators to confirm any other fork that does not include *fork A* as an ancestor.

-As votes get further and further buried, the lockout for older votes increases exponentially.
-The cost of rollback can be calculated as the loss of all the rewards at the decendant fork, plus the oportunity cost of reward due to the exponential lockout.
-The total reward loss plus the total oportunity cost from all the combined validators is the total economic finality of any given fork.
+Economic Finality of *fork A* can be calculatated as the loss of all the rewards from *fork A* and its decendants, plus the oportunity cost of reward due to the exponentially growing lockout.

 ### Thresholds